-In this article David Barrett, Chief Commercial Officer of global assessment specialist cut-e, looks at some of the key industry trends and explains how talent managers can harness assessments to get the most out of their people.
+In this article the Chief Commercial Officer of global assessment specialist Aon's Assessment Solutions looks at some of the key industry trends and explains how talent managers can harness assessments to get the most out of their people.

 The world of psychometrics is constantly evolving, a few years ago online assessments were seen as an expensive means of reducing the risk of making a poor hire decision.
 Assessments were used towards the end of the recruitment process and the data from the assessments largely went unused after hires were made.
 Now, organisations are realising these assessments can add much more value.
 We are seeing the assessments deployed a lot earlier in the recruitment process with companies using them to give candidates more information on the role they are applying for and provide feedback not only on candidate’s suitability for the role but also their strengths and development areas.
 The fact that many large organisations now have talent management systems also means the assessment data gathered pre-hire can be better used to create training plans and link employees with roles that become available in the organisation in the future.